gatsbyjs/store.gatsbyjs.org/README.md

 &nbsp; <!-- leave this here to avoid smashing the text against the summary -->

-If you ended up with the wrong t-shirt or other clothing size by mistake, contact us via email with your order number at <a href="mailto:team@gatsbyjs.com">team@gatsbyjs.com</a> and we'll work with you to fix it.
+If you ended up with the wrong t-shirt or another clothing size by mistake, contact us via email with your order number at <a href="mailto:team@gatsbyjs.com">team@gatsbyjs.com</a> and we'll work with you to fix it.
 You don't have to submit another PR to get the correct size!

 </details>